shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. From the **az12003a-vm0** blade, connect to the Azure VM az12003a-vm0 via Remote Desktop.

+    -   Login as: **.\student**

+    -   Password: **Pa55w.rd1234**

 1. Within the RDP session to az12003a-vm0, in Server Manager, navigate to the **Local Server** view and turn off **IE Enhanced Security Configuration**.

 1. Within the RDP session to az12003a-vm0, download and install PuTTY from [**https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html**](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-1. Use PuTTY to connect via SSH to **i20-db-0** Azure VM.
+1. Use PuTTY to connect via SSH to **i20-db-0** Azure VM using private ip that you configured in previous task.
 Acknowledge the security alert and, when prompted, provide the following credentials:

     -   Login as: **student**